 an employed person

-or if you are a child or a spouse for a person applying for reasons above.
+a child or a spouse for a person applying for reasons above

 All other application forms need to be submitted to the Consulate General of Finland in New York or Los Angeles.